 3D printing seems to have taken the world by storm in the last few years.
-This shows no sign of slowing as the technology continues to evolve and reach new heights.
+This shows no sign of slowing as the technology continues to evolve and the price of 3d printers continues to fall.
 But how are museums using 3D Printing and what can if offer our visitors?

 What is 3D printing and what can it be used for?

 3D printing is the process of making a physical, three-dimensional object from a digital model.
 New designs can be created, or existing objects can be scanned and reproduced.

 This technology has a huge array of potential applications.
 These range from the aerospace industry and vehicle production to medical procedures.
 A Bristol-based company has even developed a 3D-printed artificial arm, approved by doctors.
 3D printing is becoming more accessible as the price of the technology falls.
 3D printers are now available to buy online at a lower price than ever before.

 How can 3D printing be applied to the museum sector?

 For Museums looking for ways to make their collections more accessible, 3D printing could be an excellent tool.
 For example, replicas of artefacts can now be produced and taken outside of museums.
 This could lead to some exciting outreach projects.
 3D printing also has the potential to help exhibitions come to life.
 It can provide a more tactile experience for the museum visitor.
 This could be a game changer for people with visual impairments, as it allows them to touch artefacts.

 Another useful application is in the field of conservation.
 Pieces that need to be handled with care can be reproduced.
 This allows for close examination without causing any damage to the originals.
 Items that are too fragile for display can be stored safely, while a replica takes their place.
 Damaged artefacts can even be recreated.
 This is done by scanning fragments and putting them back together digitally, before printing a ‘fixed’ model.
 Museums can display these side-by-side to give a better idea of how the object looked before.